openPMD/openPMD-api/docs/source/backends/hdf5.rst

 You should also report this problem to your system support, so they can fix the file system mount options or disable locking by default in the provided HDF5 installation.

 ``HDF5_DO_MPI_FILE_SYNC``: this is an MPI-parallel HDF5 1.14+ control option that adds an ``MPI_File_sync()`` call `after every collective write operation <https://github.com/HDFGroup/hdf5/pull/1801>`__.
-This is sometimes needed by the underlying parallel MPI-I/O driver if the filesystem have very limited parallel features.
+This is sometimes needed by the underlying parallel MPI-I/O driver if the filesystem has very limited parallel features.
 Examples are NFS and UnifyFS, where this can be used to overcome synchronization issues/crashes.
 The default value for this is *MPI-IO driver-dependent* and defaults to ``TRUE`` for these filesystems in newer HDF5 versions.
 Setting the value back to ``FALSE`` has been shown to overcome `issues on NFS with parallel HDF5 <https://github.com/openPMD/openPMD-api/issues/1423>`__.